CompassSecurity/jwt-scanner/README.md

 ### Automatically detect JWT
 3. Right-click on the request you want to check.
-4. Extension -> JWT-attacker -> Autodetect JWT
+4. Extension -> JWT-scanner -> Autodetect JWT
 5. In case of a identified vulnerability a issue is generated

 Autodetect JWT from valid request: